elygeo/coseis/doc/index.rst

         python setup.py sord cvmh cfm mapdata

-7. If building SORD, you may want to run the test suite:
+7. You may want to run the test suite (requires nose_ testing framework):
     ::

-        python setup.py test
+        nosetests

 8. Finally, set path variables for the Pyhon module and executables.
 For bash shell, with the code located in your home directory (for example) add these